zeroc-ice/ice/distribution/src/windows/vsplugin/README.txt

 Project properties
 ------------------

+  * Ice Home

-  * Ice Home: The directory where Ice is installed
+    Set the directory where Ice is installed.

   * Slice Compiler Options

     Tick the corresponding check boxes to pass --tie (.NET only), --ice, or --stream options to the Slice compiler.

+    Tick "Console Output" if you want compiler output to appear in Output window.

+  * Preprocessor Macros

-  * Preprocessor Macros: List of macro definitions passed to the Slice compiler
+    Define a list of macro definitions passed to the Slice compiler.

     Enter preprocess macros separated by semicolons.
 For example, enter